 g.
-Arrangements for setting pay and remuneration of key management personnel h.
-Related parties and other connected charities and organisations
+Arrangements for setting pay and remuneration of key management personnel

 Pay and remuneration of key senior staff are considered by the Trust Board (Directors' Pay Committee) in accordance with the approved Trust wide Pay Policy.
 Arrangements are reviewed by directors on an annual basis and decisions are minuted confidentially.